 It also comes with a pouch of herbal soy sauce and chilli oil for serving.

-The duck is also freezer-friendly so if you’re trying to save it for an occasion, you can simply keep it in the freezer (up to 3 months).
-Make sure it has properly thawed before starting any preparations.
+In addition, the duck is freezer-friendly so if you’re trying to save it for an occasion, you can simply keep it in the freezer (up to 3 months).
+Make sure it has properly thawed before starting any preparations if you’re planning to do so.

 Prepping & Cooking the Roast Duck